 Jackson Studios is currently in storage at COAM.
 The studios were once owned by the Jackson family who donated the building to the Museum after it was threatened with demolition.

 The studios, originally in Maple Cross, were used as a recording studio by Jack Jackson.
-Jack was a popular bandleader during the 1930s and 1940s and later became a highly influential radio disc jockey, broadcasting on BBC Radio and TV where he became known as the ‘father of DJs’.
+Jack was a popular bandleader during the 1930s and 1940s and later became a highly influential radio disc jockey, broadcasting on BBC Radio and TV where he coined the term ‘Aunty’ and became known as the ‘father of DJs’.

 On his retirement, Jack handed over the studios to his sons, who in the 1970s, set up a commercial recording studio that became renowned for its ‘dead’ sound.
-Many world famous artists recorded at the studios, including Elton John, Ian Dury, Eddie and the Hotrods, and Motorhead (recording their definitive track Ace of Spades there).
+Many world famous artists recorded at the studios, including: Elton John, Ian Dury, Eddie and the Hotrods, Dr Feelgood, Tom Robinson and the New Seekers, Girlschool and Motorhead (recording their definitive track Ace of Spades there).
 It was one of the first recording studios to provide overnight accommodation for artists.
 With the advent of digital technology, the studios went into decline and were eventually rescued by the Museum from developers.

 The current project plan

-We want to reconstruct Jackson Studios at the entrance of our site in the paddock opposite the Museum’s Astleham cottage offices.
-Jackson Studios consists of a cottage, originally built in 1745, with an attached 19th century barn that was converted into a recording studio.
-The Museum’s main entrance will be modified so that the studios and facilities will be available to use without paying the Museum’s admission fee.
-It will also enable the studio facilities to remain open during the main Museum’s winter closed period.
+We want to reconstruct Jackson Studios, as they were in the 1970s, at the entrance of our site in the paddock opposite the Museum’s Astleham cottage offices.
+Jackson Studios consists of a cottage, originally built in 1745, with an attached 19th century barn that was converted into a working recording studio.

 The Museum’s reconstruction will include: